 Kirn appears to be both impressed and offended by Wood’s unimpeachable knowledge and authority, not to mention his increasing fame and “Anton Ego”-like (*) critical aura.
 Kirn mocks Wood gently at first, then more openly later:

 … he flashes the Burberry lining of his jacket whenever he rises from his armchair to fetch another Harvard Classic.

 By the article’s last line, Kirn finally dismisses Wood’s book completely:

-there is one thing this volume answers dismissively: Why Readers Nap
+there is one thing this volume answers dismissively: Why Readers Nap.

 Despite the jabs, this is a respectful review of what is clearly an important book, and that’s why I think the NYTBR made a good choice in asking the skeptical Walter Kirn to take it on.

-.
+The Wood review provides this NYTBR’s biggest splash.
+Bill Keller, a NY Times big-shot who resembles Donald Rumsfeld worries me when he paraphrases Garibaldi in the very first paragraph of his review of John Carlin’s Playing the Enemy: Nelson Mandela and the Game That Made a Nation.
 Fortunately, though, Keller turns out to have a good political story to tell (as a former Johannesburg bureau chief for the Times, he must know South African sports from all the angles).
 He makes a strong case for the relevance of this book, which I think I’ll be checking out.